FCA's CCI regime

 The costs and charges which must be disclosed remain broadly unchanged from existing requirements.

-The Product Summary must disclose one-off entry/exit costs; ongoing costs; and transactional costs which will need to be calculated and disclosed as a percentage figure, alongside an aggregated summary.
+The Product Summary must disclose one-off entry/exit costs; ongoing costs; and transactional costs which will each need to be calculated and disclosed as a percentage figure, alongside an aggregated summary (known as the “summary costs illustration”).
 Performance fees and carried interests will also need to be identified and explained in easily understandable language alongside a practical example of what the fee could amount to.

 As is the case under a PRIIPs KID, a cost summary must also be provided.
 However, the cost illustration should show product costs over a single holding period.
 The FCA’s proposal is for this to comprise: entry and exit costs; ongoing costs; and transaction costs, presented as a percentage and as pounds and pence figures over a 12 month period.
 Performance fees and carried interest fees will not be included in the cost summary but disclosed separately.
 The FCA has proposed that firms use £10,000 as the representative investment, or £1,000 each year for CCIs with regular contributions.
 Firms will have discretion to use tools to enable consumers to enter their own investment amount to facilitate more meaningful cost illustrations as well as to provide supplementary information to aid consumer understanding.
 Distributors will need to consider their options in accordance with the Consumer Duty.